Elizabeth Wellesley, Duchess of Wellington

 Lady Elizabeth Hay was born at Yester House, in East Lothian, Scotland on September 27, 1820, the daughter of George Hay, 8th Marquess of Tweeddale and Lady Susan Montagu (a daughter of the 5th Duke of Manchester).
 She had 13 siblings:

 Her sister Susan, Marchioness of Dalhousie also served briefly as a Lady of the Bedchamber to Queen Victoria in 1842.
-And her brother William, 10th Marquess of Tweeddale, was appointed by Queen Victoria as Lord High Commissioner to the General Assembly of the Church of Scotland from 1889 to 1892 and again from 1896 to 1897.
+Her brother William, 10th Marquess of Tweeddale, was appointed by Queen Victoria as Lord High Commissioner to the General Assembly of the Church of Scotland from 1889 to 1892 and again from 1896 to 1897.

 Embed from Getty Images

-She became Duchess of Wellington upon her husband’s accession to the title in 1852.
+Elizabeth became Duchess of Wellington upon her husband’s accession to the title in 1852.
 At that time, they inherited Stratfield Saye House in Hampshire, the family seat of the Dukes of Wellington, and Apsley House, the family home in London.

 Following the retirement of Harriet Sutherland in April 1861, Elizabeth was appointed Mistress of the Robes.
 She held the position until 1868, serving in governments led by four different Prime Ministers – Viscount Palmerston (1861-1865), Earl Russell (1865-1866), Earl of Derby (1866-1868), and Benjamin Disraeli (1868).
 When Disraeli returned to power in 1874, Elizabeth was once again appointed Mistress of the Robes, serving until 1880.